-Developments in employment law and religiousliberty law deserve further exploration.
-Hardison's briefly stated reasons in defense of its departure from statutory text are deeply inconsistent with the subsequent "growth of judicial doctrine" and with "further action taken by Congress."
+Hardison's briefly stated reasons in defense of its departure from statutory text clash with the subsequent "growth of judicial doctrine" and "further action taken by Congress."
 Kimble, 576 U.S. at 458 (quotation omitted).
-Hardison has become a "doctrinal dinosaur or legal last man standing."
+Consequently, Hardison has become a "doctrinal dinosaur or legal last man standing."
 Id.
 The Court should not continue to allow a ruling so far out of step with current law to frustrate Title VII's protections.